Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 ### 3. Log in to Azure

 Before deploying, you must be authenticated to Azure and have the appropriate subscription selected.

-Run the following command to authenticate:
+Run the following commands to authenticate:

-If you are not using PowerShell 7+, run the following command (you can use [$PSVersionTable.PSVersion](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_powershell_editions) to check your version):
+> If you are not using PowerShell 7+, run the following command (you can use [$PSVersionTable.PSVersion](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_powershell_editions) to check your version).

+Open PowerShell on VSCode, or use:

 ```shell
 pwsh
 ```

+Import Az.Resources use Azure command in our Shell.

 ```pwsh
 Import-Module Az.Resources
 ```

+Login into Azure:

 ```pwsh
 Connect-AzAccount -UseDeviceAuthentication